basp-group/Faceted-HyperSARA/README.md

 git pull
 git submodule sync --recursive # update submodule address, in case the url has changed git submodule update --init --recursive # update the content of the submodules
+# git submodule update --remote # if only a submodule has changed
 ```

 If you get an access error, fix the `.gitmodules` file as follows